codeboltai/epoml/packages/epoml/README.md

-# EPOML (Enhanced Plain Old Markup Language)
+# EPOML (Enhanced Prompt Orchestration Markup Language)

-EPOML is a JSX-based template engine that allows you to write structured content using JSX syntax and render it to plain text.
-It uses SWC (Speedy Web Compiler) for fast JSX transformation, making it efficient for runtime template processing.
+EPOML is a JSX-based template engine for orchestrating prompts and rendering to plain text.
+It uses SWC (Speedy Web Compiler) for fast JSX transformation, making it efficient for runtime template processing and AI prompt generation.

 ## Installation